kent-map/kent/20c/ww2-doodlebug.md

        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">
 <param ve-image centre="    " zoom="15">

 Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians.
-The first three casualties were at Benenden

-Tonbridge which was on the routes of several 'bomb lanes' went through a period of anxiety and stress"[^ref1] recording 100 doodlebug incidents[^ref2].
+The first three casualties were at Benenden on the 17th June.[^ref2] and Tonbridge which was on the routes of several 'bomb lanes' went through a period of anxiety and stress"[^ref3] recording 100 doodlebug incidents[^ref4].

 The doodlebug became an object of curiosity.
-At the bank holiday fete in Canterbury "an almost complete specimen of the Hun's terror weapon" was one of the side shows.[^ref4].
-In Herne Bay residents could view a Doodlebug at Woolworths[^ref2] and in Whitstable at the Auction Mart.
-Adults were charged 6d and children 3d to view the weapon, with the funds going towards the Fund for the 'few'. [^ref3]
+At the bank holiday fete in Canterbury "an almost complete specimen of the Hun's terror weapon" was one of the side shows.[^ref5].
+In Herne Bay residents could view a Doodlebug at Woolworths[^ref6] and in Whitstable at the Auction Mart.
+Adults were charged 6d and children 3d to view the weapon, with the funds going towards the Fund for the 'few'. [^ref7]
 <param ve-image
        label="V-1 flying bomb"
        description="The Fiesler 103R bomb"